theHdd4/TrinityFastAPIDjangoReact/README.md

   cookie.
 Log in via the correct `/api/accounts/login/` path before calling authenticated endpoints like `/api/registry/laboratory-actions/`.

+  The frontend performs a preliminary GET request to `/api/accounts/users/me/` during login to verify the API is reachable.
+Since no session exists yet this check will usually return **401** or **403**.
+The actual login follows immediately after.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
   `TrinityBackendDjango/.env` so both the local frontend URL `http://${HOST_IP}:8080` and the public domain